laowantong/paroxython/docs/md/bird_view.md

 `paroxython.parse_program`
 :   This module mainly consists of a function which flattens a given (preprocessed) program, parses it along the specifications defined in `spec.md`, and returns the list of its labels with their spans.

     **Warning.** The binding of a regular expression-specified multi-line feature with its spans may reveal somewhat tricky.
-Make sure to understand the explanations of `paroxython.parse_program.get_bindings` in the case where your home-made regular expression yields unexpected results.
+Make sure to understand the explanations of `paroxython.parse_program.get_bindings` in case your home-made regular expression yields unexpected results.

 `paroxython.label_programs`
 :   The main function of this module not only maps `paroxython.parse_program` on the list returned by `paroxython.list_programs`, transforming it into a list of _labelled_ programs, but tweaks all the labels which mark an importation of an “internal” module, _i.e_, a program belonging to this very list.
 For instance, a label `"import:my_program"` would be transformed into `"import_internally:my_program"`, while `"import:itertools"` would be left untouched.

 `taxonomy.tsv` (click to browse the default taxonomy on GitHub) :   The labels produced so far are nothing more than an intermediate result.
 A number of them have only been useful for deriving other labels, and can now be ignored.
 Those that remain must be transformed into taxa.
     A taxon is the structured version of one or more labels.
-For instance, the label `"if_without_else"` will maps onto the taxon `"flow/conditional/no_else"`, which conveniently tells us that a conditional without an else branch is a subcase of a conditional, itself being a subcase of a control flow.
+For instance, the label `"if_without_else"` will maps onto the taxon `"flow/conditional/no_else"`, which conveniently tells us that a conditional without an else branch (`no_else`) is a subcase of a conditional (`conditional`), itself being a subcase of a control flow (`flow`).

     The file `taxonomy.tsv` is a simple two-columns associative TSV array which maps label _patterns_ onto taxa.
 Since some label patterns are rather long regular expressions, the columns are swapped: the _second_ column lists the labels patterns to search; the _first_ columns, the taxa to be substituted.
 For instance, the row: